How to become a Florida resident without living there?

 1) Secure a Florida address

 The cornerstone of establishing a domicile is securing a residential address in Florida, either rented or owned.
-If renting a true apartment or home that will sit empty for an extended period is beyond your means or seems like overkill, a mail-forwarding service address is a viable alternative.
+If renting a true apartment or home that will sit empty for an extended period is beyond your means or seems like overkill, a specialized residential-address or domicile service that provides a bona fide Florida street address can be a practical alternative.

 2) Obtain a Florida driver’s license